Service delivery affected at a clinic in Cokonyane as community members embark on protest demanding completion of R6m park home project

 taungdailynews@gmail.com

-“The investigation is ongoing and members of the public with any relevant information are urged to contact Detective Warrant Officer Calvin Botha at 082 908 3623, SAPS Crime Stop at 08600 10111, or to use the MySAPS App.
-All information received will be treated with the strictest confidentiality,” he said.
+“The police appeal to anyone with information on criminal activities to contact their nearest police station, call Crime Stop on 08600 10111, or use the MySAPS App.
+All information will be treated with the strictest confidentiality,” said Shemane.

 taungdailynews@gmail.com